iorulezz/univ3-accounting-report/README.md

   uint256 feeGrowthInside1X128
 ) internal {
 ```
-[[link to code]](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/libraries/Position.sol#L44) As we discussed in the previous section, this method will update the liquidity of the position (if needed) and will also update the variables `tokensOwed0` and `tokensOwed1` which represent how many of each token the position (owner) is owed from the Pool.
+[[link to code]](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/libraries/Position.sol#L44) This method will update the liquidity of the position (if needed) and will also update the variables `tokensOwed0` and `tokensOwed1` which represent how many of each token the position (owner) is owed from the Pool.
 Those variables correspond to the tokens owed from fees accrued plus the tokens owed due to liquidity burn.
 As mentioned above, the `tokensOwed` variables will be updated only when `burn()` or `mint()` are called.
 In particular the protocol is designed such that when a user calls `burn(amount=0)`, since the liquidity delta is 0, it will update the `tokensOwed` variables with the fees they have accrued since their last update.

-Lastly, the tokens owed will not be sent to the caller by calling `mint()` or `burn()`.
+Lastly, the tokens owed will not be sent to the caller by calling `burn()`.
 For this, a special [`collect()`](https://github.com/Uniswap/v3-core/blob/d8b1c635c275d2a9450bd6a78f3fa2484fef73eb/contracts/UniswapV3Pool.sol#L490) method exists.
 The owner of the Position will have to call collect and only then the tokens owed will be sent to the specified recipient.
+Of course, the `tokensOwed` variables will be updated to reflect that a collection has occured.

 ## Additional Notes